Before I get into my Genesis review, I want to make one thing clear:

 - Affordability – While Genesis might cost a little more than other themes up front, it’s actually fairly affordable when you consider that you get unlimited support and can use Genesis across an unlimited number of websites.

-- SEO Features – Genesis includes a number of SEO features that gracefully degrade if you decide to use a different SEO plugin (like Yoast).
+- SEO Features – Genesis includes a number of SEO features such as Schema.org code support.
+These gracefully degrade if you decide to use a different SEO plugin (like Yoast).

 Who is the Genesis Framework For?